Locked thread | Replies: 0 (Who?), Viewed: 46116 times.

 The manufacturer's website is not a good place to look for information on the card's capabilities - even for old, crappy cards, they'll have text that tells about its dazzling, stunning graphics, and while it may have been true 5 years ago, it's not now.

-A better test is to for benchmarks and reviews for your card by Googling (for example, "GTS 250 Review").
+A better test is to search for benchmarks and reviews for your card by Googling (for example, "GTS 250 Review").
 Benchmarks are tests that people have done with the card using different games and settings to see how well it performs and offer a great comparison to help you make an informed choice.
 Higher framerates (the amount of times it draws the screen per second) means better performance.

 While you may not find benchmarks done on Sims games, but you'll still be able to get a general idea of how strong one card is compared to others.

 - Cooling: Do you have a powerful enough cooling system for your computer?

 Video cards, more than any other component, will generate a LOT of heat, especially when you're playing a high-graphics-strain game (like The Sims 2).
 Your computer may not be able to handle this kind of heat, and if your graphics card overheats, it can damage or even ruin it - and other components like your motherboard!